NateJacobs/Brickset-API/readme.markdown

 ###Future Development###
 1. Create a settings page to allow for front-end addition of api key.
 2. Allow users to authenticate with Brickset.com and store the user_hash.
+3. Create methods to display sets specific to a user.
+4. Create methods to allow users to update owned or wanted sets.

 ###Changelog###
 0.1